Holomorphic forms and non-tautological cycles on moduli spaces of curves: Preliminaries on double cover cycles

-Suppose, toward a contradiction, that there exist nodes $Q_i \neq Q_j$ of $C$ such that $\tau(Q_i) = Q_j$.
+Suppose, toward a contradiction, that $Q_i \neq Q_j$ are nodes of $C$ such that $\tau(Q_i) = Q_j$.
 Note that the preimages of these nodes in $S$ must be nodes and not contracted rational components, since a contracted rational component must be sent to itself by the covering involution on $S$.
-This means that $S$ has two irreducible components, namely the preimages of $C_1$ and $C_2$, which we will denote by $S_1$ and $S_2$ respectively.
+Let $S_1$ and $S_2$ be, respectively, the preimages of $C_1$ and $C_2$ in $S$.
 Denoting the preimages in $S$ of $Q_i, Q_j$ by $\hat{Q_i}, \hat{Q_j}$, the fact that $\tau(Q_i) = Q_j$ implies that $f(\hat{Q}_i) = f(\hat{Q}_j) = N$ for some node $N$ of $T$, which is necessarily a non-separating node.
 However, the fact that $\tau(C_1)=C_2$ means that the covering involution on $S$ swaps the corresponding components $S_1$ and $S_2$, and $f$ maps $S_1$ and $S_2$ birationally to the component $T_1$ of $T$ containing $N$.
 Since $N$ is a non-separating node, $T_1$ has geometric genus at most $h-1$, contradicting the fact that it is birational to the curves $S_1$ and $S_2$ of geometric genus $h$. \end{proof}

 In light of Lemmas~\ref{lem: zeta surjective implies pullback is multiple of diagonal} and \ref{lem: tau switching components implies zeta surjective}, to finish the proof of Proposition \ref{prop:g=hlemma6}, it suffices to show that $\tau$ cannot map each component to itself.
 Here, the argument diverges from \cite{vZ}, and the numerical conditions in Proposition \ref{prop:g=hlemma6} are used.